Published: January 29, 2021

 We want to avoid free radicals because they are known to destroy or age cells.
 Yes, that includes healthy skin cells.
 So, you can expect your skin to age prematurely because of these free radicals.
 That means seeing blemishes, wrinkles, and fine lines more easily.

 Have you ever woken up and noticed that your skin feels a bit puffier and more swollen than usual, even if you didn’t drink alcohol the previous day?

 Just like coffee and alcohol, salt in excessive amounts has the potential to dehydrate the skin.
 Sodium also has the potential for water retention, leading to swelling and puffiness.

 When it comes to processed food, we face another issue as well!
 Sodium nitrates which are typically added to processed foods as preservatives, seem to have the potential to break down collagen and elastin as well.
-That means a less supple skin, leading to premature aging.
+That means less supple skin, leading to premature aging.

 Well, there you have it!
-That’s everything you need to know about what food to stay away from if you want to flawless skin.
-Taking care of the skin, it seems, cannot only be done through applying products on its surface.
+That’s everything you need to know about what food to stay away from if you want flawless skin.
+Taking care of the skin, it seems, cannot only be done by applying products on its surface.
 Instead, you have to remember nourishing it through the food you eat, too!

 The skin is a reflection of your inner body’s health.
 To take care of your skin, you have to check out what food you take in as well!
 And, for its benefit, that also includes staying away from food that can harm the body’s largest organ.